napdown/napdown.github.io/README.md

 ----------

 # About
 The NAP Data Initiative (NDI)seeks to enhance data access and application in the NAP preparation process.
-Access in this context refers to the knowledge of where to find what data, while application entails knowing how to use the data to solve a specific adaptation issue.
 The NDI is implemented under the Open NAP Initiative, which provides support to developing countries in preparing and implementing their NAP, by crowd-sourcing relevant organizations, experts and networks to offer technical advice and assistance.
 [Click here for further details](https://napcentral.netlify.app/open-naps/)